-Additionally, I am a PhD candidate at the Centre for War Studies at the University of Birmingham, UK.
-I am currently writing a thesis entitled ‘The Forgotten Career of Air Chief Marshal Leadership Development, Succession Planning and Promotion in the inter-war Royal Air Force’ under the supervision of Air Commodore (ret’d) Dr Peter Gray.
+Additionally, I have just submitted PhD for examination at the Centre for War Studies at the University of Birmingham, UK.
+My thesis is entitled ‘The Forgotten Career of Air Chief Marshal Leadership Development in the Inter-War Royal Air Force’ under the supervision of Air Commodore (ret’d) Dr Peter Gray.

 My expertise lies in Air Power History, Theory and Doctrine, Leadership, Command and Morale, Military Innovation, Military Culture and the history of Professional Military Education.
 In 2011, I was appointed a West Point Fellow in Military History at the United States Military Academy.